Martin hails ideas forum input

 Mr Martin said the Government would look at creating an online portal for a virtual community of people of Irish descent to stay in touch, as well as more educational exchanges and diaspora-linked tourism.
 He also said he wanted to boost Ireland’s presence around the world to harness the Irish diaspora in countries not traditionally focused on before, such as Russia.

-The delegates will attend a dinner hosted by Tánaiste Mary Coughlan at Dublin Castle tonight.
+The delegates attended a dinner hosted by Tánaiste Mary Coughlan at Dublin Castle last night.

-Taoiseach Brian Cowen told the forum yesterday Ireland faced “three immense and immediate challenges”.
+Taoiseach Brian Cowen told the forum on Friday that Ireland faced “three immense and immediate challenges”.

 Mr Cowen said “defining choices” would soon be made on the Lisbon Treaty referendum, the National Assets Management Agency (Nama) and Budget 2010.